Improving Communication Skills in Your Work and Personal RelationshipsIn This Article

 Tips for improving how you deliver nonverbal communication

 - Use nonverbal signals that match up with your words.
 Nonverbal communication should reinforce what is being said, not contradict it.
 If you say one thing, but your body language says something else, your listener will likely feel you’re being dishonest.
 For example, you can’t say “yes” while shaking your head no.

 - Adjust your nonverbal signals according to the context.
 The tone of your voice, for example, should be different when you’re addressing a child than when you’re addressing a group of adults.
 Similarly, take into account the emotional state and cultural background of the person you’re interacting with.

 - Use body language to convey positive feelings even when you're not actually experiencing them.
 If you’re nervous about a situation—a job interview, important presentation, or first date, for example—you can use positive body language to signal confidence, even though you’re not feeling it.
 Instead of tentatively entering a room with your head down, eyes averted, and sliding into a chair, try standing tall with your shoulders back, smiling and maintaining eye contact, and delivering a firm handshake.
 It will make you feel more self-confident and help to put the other person at ease.

-Effective communication skills #3: Managing stress
+Improving communication skills #3: Keep stress in check

 How many times have you felt stressed during a disagreement with your spouse, kids, boss, friends, or coworkers and then said or done something you later regretted?
 If you can quickly relieve stress and return to a calm state, you’ll not only avoid such regrets, but in many cases you’ll also help to calm the other person as well.
 It’s only when you’re in a calm, relaxed state that you'll be able to know whether the situation requires a response, or whether the other person’s signals indicate it would be better to remain silent.